pushkarskiyrodion/store/README.md

 ### Searching
 Enter keywords in the search bar to find specific devices that match your query.

+### User Authentication and Cabinet
++ Utilize the authentication feature for both login and sign-up processes.
++ Upon successful registration, gain access to the user cabinet.
++ Navigate to the user cabinet to modify personal information.

 ### Managing Favorites
 + To add a device to your favorites, click the heart icon on the device.
 + To view your favorite devices, navigate to the "Favorites" section.